Stable Offline Value Function Learning with Bisimulation-based Representations: Empirical Results

 \subsection{Offline Policy Evaluation}

-In this set of experiments, we conduct experiments on four DM control environments to answer our second empirical question: whether \textsc{krope} representations lead to stable and low \textsc{msve}?
+In this set of experiments, we evaluate the algorithms for \textsc{ope} on $13$ datasets: $4$ \textsc{dm} control and $9$ \textsc{d4rl} datasets.
 We also evaluate \textsc{bcrl-na}, which is \textsc{bcrl} without the exploration maximization regularizer.
 To stabilize training for all algorithms, we use wide neural networks with layernorm \citep{gallici2024simplifyingdeeptemporaldifference,Ota2021TrainingLN}.
 Note that while wide networks and layernorm stabilize training, they may not lead to stable \textsc{lspe} under the linear evaluation protocol.
-During representation learning, we periodically evaluate the learned representations for \textsc{ope} using \textsc{lspe}.
-The corresponding (normalized) squared value errors are presented in Figure~\ref{fig:dmcontrol_ope}.
+We report the final (normalized) squared value errors when the learned representations are used with \textsc{lspe} for \textsc{ope}.
+The results are presented in Table~\ref{table:ope_main} (see Appendix~\ref{app:d4rl_ope} for full learning curves).